Have you been wondering how to start your own Etsy shop? This post will give you all the steps you need to get started!

 Step 2: Learn the rules

 Etsy is a fantastic marketplace, but it’s important to remember that we are guests in a space where they call the shots.
 There are certain guidelines that we, as sellers, need to adhere to (most of which are for our own protection).
 I encourage you to read through these guidelines before launching your shop.
-I’ve heard cautionary tales of Etsy sellers who have had their shops shut down as a result of breaking a rule they didn’t even know existed, so take the time to learn em’ and stick to em’!
+I’ve heard cautionary tales of Etsy sellers who have had their shops shut down due to breaking a rule they didn’t even know existed, so take the time to learn them.

 Step 3: Brand yourself